 While there, I introduced the organization to social media, wrote and managed grants from the CDC and Doris Duke, served as staff lead on the current strategic plan, and co-scripted the 2010 Emmy award-winning Ounce of Prevention of Florida “Prevent Child Abuse” public service campaign.

-During this time, I also oversaw the launch of The Montana Institute's blog, Twitter and Facebook pages, working with the Institute's team to craft content and uncover their voice.
+I oversaw the launch of The Montana Institute's blog, Twitter and Facebook pages, working with the Institute's team to craft content and uncover their voice.

 And I help people tell their stories.